 Over the past fifty (50) years we have installed and monitored “conventional” hydronic (FHW) heating systems, focusing on component selections, their performance and service levels.
 This continual qualification process has yielded a set of Premium American Components with “zero-fail” histories, at the expense of other NAFTA, Euro & Chinese products.

 Recognizing the potential of Delta-T Hydronics Distribution as previously noted, about five (5) years ago began a concerted effort to select and qualify the dedicated system circulator application.
-Our independent work using three (3) successive iterations of Taco® VDT, HEC and VT/00e Products has yielded not only a viable, but a superlative Packaged Delta-T ECM Hydronic Heating Appliance™.
-Its performance is principally based on our Proprietary Near-Boiler Piping System that constitutes the basis of our Non-Provisional Intellectual Property Protection Submission (Patents Pending – USA & Canada).
+Our independent work using three (3) successive iterations of Taco® VDT, HEC and VT/00e Products has yielded not only a viable, but a superlative “Neo-Gravity Hydronic ((FHW) Heating Appliance”.
+Its performance is principally based on our Proprietary Near-Boiler Piping System that constitutes the basis of our U.S. Patent.

 So what began as an “evolutionary” effort to apply a newly available “tool” in the resultant has approached a “revolutionary” one.
 Our Packaged Delta-T ECM Hydronic Heating System™ is actually a FHW Heating Appliance, an industry first!
-Placing the Delta-T ECM Circulator into a full hydronic (FHW) heating system we slogan as “Putting an ‘Automatic Transmission’ on a Boiler”.
-Coupling “intelligent” Taco Zone Sentry® valving (pictured), a “high-mass” boiler (Weil-McLain UO – pictured) and an integrated IWH (HTP SSU45 – pictured) dramatically reduce complexity and idealize hydronic system performance.
+Placing the Delta-T ECM Circulator into a full hydronic (FHW) heating system we slogan as “putting an ‘Automatic Transmission’ on a boiler”.
+Coupling “intelligent” Taco Zone Sentry valving (pictured), a “high-mass” boiler Weil-McLain UO (pictured) and an integrated IWH HTP Superstor (pictured) dramatically reduce complexity and idealize hydronic system performance.

 In our introduction we referenced the “natural convection” (gravity heating) used by the Romans, et al that prefaced our “modern” hydronics.
 Our optimized Delta-T ECM System exhibits exceptional gravity convection qualities, continuing heating upon circulator disablement or with zone valve manual operation.
 Short of a full electrical outage significant gravity convection heating continues, providing a useful fail-safe protection feature.